 Michael G. DeHaven

-A partner of the firm, Michael DeHaven is an attorney with over 24 years of litigation experience.
+A partner of the firm, Michael DeHaven is an attorney with over a quarter century of litigation experience.
 Although Mike has handled many different types of cases throughout the years, he has developed a passion for family law.
 Each phase of his career path has helped him to become a well rounded family law practitioner who is not afraid to go to court when necessary.
 As an Assistant State’s Attorney for Baltimore County, Mike tried hundreds of court trials and dozens of jury trials, including several murders.
 When Mike entered private practice, he initially represented members of the Maryland State Teachers Association in civil and criminal matters, many of whom had been falsely accused of child abuse.
 As a partner in the law firm of Bodie, Nagle, Dolina, Smith & Hobbs, Mike represented corporations in multimillion dollar product and premises liability cases and although he continued gaining litigation experience, he learned the art of negotiation.

 While at Bodie, Mike transitioned to family law because he wanted to focus his practice on helping people through the often traumatic experience of divorce.
 In 2011, Mike and Michael Paul Smith, who is not only his law partner but good friend, left Bodie.
 They merged their practices with a few other good friends and great lawyers to form Smith, Gildea & Schmidt.